souadkhailia/The-titanic-dataset/README.md

 # Titanic Dataset Analysis
 ![Project Image](https://github.com/souadkhailia/pandas-on-the-titanic-dataset/blob/main/Titanic.jpg?raw=true)

-### This project involves analyzing the Titanic dataset, which is often used as an introduction to Kaggle competitions.
+### This project involves analyzing the Titanic dataset.
 The primary goal is to predict survival on the Titanic based on passenger characteristics.
-For this exercise, the task is to answer specific questions about the dataset using code.
+For this code, the task is to answer specific questions about the dataset and predict passenger survival based on characteristics like gender, age, and passenger class (pclass).
+In the dataset, 1 means the passenger survived and 0 means they did not.

 ## Questions to Answer

 **What is the percentage of people who survived?**